Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

-You may be feeling stuck about how to help your kids do the right things for the right reasons.
-It might seem obvious and natural to “Hang a carrot” in front of them to motivate good behavior of all kinds.
-You’ll learn, in this article, that the ultimate goal of using rewards is not to motivate kids to get something (money, screens, food), but to value something (hard work, diligence, being a blessing to others.)
+If you’re feeling stuck about how to help your kids do the right things for the right reasons or if you feel all that’s left to try is to “hang a carrot” in front of them, this article is for you!
+I am not here to tell you that rewards for kids are inherently good or bad.
+Instead, I want to move you toward a healthy perspective that will guide you in knowing which rewards make sense.
+After all, the ultimate goal of using rewards is not to motivate kids to get something (money, screens, food), but to value something (hard work, diligence, being a blessing to others).

 In our minds the most important question to ask when putting any teaching or training method in place is this: “What is my child truly learning based on the method I’m using?”
 And secondarily, “How do I know what they’re learning?”